Frequently Asked Questions

 Fees – The program fee for Humanities and the Sunshine State is $350.
 The program fee includes all program-related costs, including housing, staffing, program materials, fieldtrips, program-sponsored social activities, and daily meals.
 Participants may bring personal spending money for extra snacks and souvenirs.
 Transportation to and from Gainesville is the responsibility of the student and family.

 Scholarships – Regardless of your financial situation, we encourage you to complete an application by the submission deadline.
 Applicants are considered for admission regardless of ability to pay.
-If you have been selected to attend and will need financial assistance, please contact the program coordinator to request a Scholarship Application.
+If you have been selected to attend and will need financial assistance, please fill out and return a financial aid form.
 The information you provide on your application will be cross-referenced with any possible scholarships available and you will be notified as soon as possible as to the outcome.

 What about housing and supervision?